 Each year in the UK around 3,000 dogs and more than 2,000 monkeys are subjected to painful experiments to test the safety of different chemicals and drugs for human use.
 However, an analysis of animal toxicity data of over 3,000 drugs concluded that further data from the second species does not solve the problem of extrapolating results to humans.

 ADI campaign partner, the NAVS undercover investigations in the 1980s and 90s of a number of laboratories carrying out safety testing on animals revealed dogs being force-fed weed killer.
 The dose was given through a rubber hose, pushed down each dog’s throat, directly into the stomach.
 Dogs were also subjected to Maximum Tolerated Dose studies, where animals are dosed to a level where they show signs of toxicity, such as a loss of weight and appetite, vomiting, diarrhoea and convulsions.
 The drug being tested was force-fed to restrained dogs before they were returned to their cages to vomit.

 Many years later, the NAVS again documented the same suffering in experiments to test drugs in dogs, with side effects such as foaming at the mouth, vomiting, bleeding from the gums and diarrhoea.
 Decades of suffering despite the highly questionable validity of these tests.

-Likewise in the US, animals are used to test the safety of drugs and substances and for cosmetics testing, now banned in the UK.
-Although exact figures for these experiments are unknown, latest statistics suggest over 800,000 animals, including more than 71,000 primates and nearly 61,000 dogs, are experimented on each year.
+Likewise in the US, animals are used to test the safety of drugs and substances and for cosmetics testing, now banned in the UK and Europe.
+Although exact figures for animal experiments are unknown, latest statistics suggest over 800,000 animals, including more than 75,000 primates and nearly 65,000 dogs, are experimented on each year.
 The actual figure however is likely to be millions more as reporting omits the use of birds, mice, rats and fish – species given so little thought that they aren’t even covered under the US Animal Welfare Act.

 Advanced techniques which do not rely upon animals, and concentrate on methods more relevant to humans are the way forward.